-50 reasons to love PNG
+TRAVELLER OUR COUNTRY 50 reasons to love PNG

-#### OO Rolling Stone Mick Jagger stayed here, in the hills overlooking Mount Hagen.
-It's all very stylish and includes apartment-style accommodation, bird-watching excursions, and tours to see Mount Hagen tribesmen in traditional dress, as well as PNG's famous Mud Men.
-The lodge is part of the portfolio of properties owned and operated by Trans Niugini Tours. pnqtours.com CONNECTIVITY You'll feel totally isolated in many parts of PNG, especially staying at remote lodges, or exploring the Sepik River region.
+Rolling Stone Mick Jagger stayed here, in the hills overlooking Mount Hagen.
+It's all very stylish and includes apartment-style accommodation, bird-watching excursions, and tours to see Mount Hagen tribesmen in traditional excursions, and tours to see Mount Hagen tribesmen in traditional dress, as well as PNG's famous Mud Men.
+The lodge is part of the portfolio of properties owned and operated by Trans Niugini Tours. pngtours.com You'll feel totally isolated in many parts of PNG, especially staying at remote lodges, or exploring the Sepik River region.
 But that doesn't mean you need to be out of touch.
 Mobile phone reception and internet connectivity is available across most parts of the country.
 Pick up a local sim card at Jacksons International Airport.
 BOUCAINVILLE Largely undiscovered by tourists, it's only now that Bougainville is getting some serious tourist activities up and running.
 Trek to waterfalls, stay in villages and travel out to sandy atolls.
 See our story, page 64. rotokas.ecotourism@gmail.com

 PORT MORESBY NATURE PARK More than 150 animals - birds of paradise, tree kangaroos, hornbills and cassowaries among them - live at this park.
-You'll also find native gardens with 11,000 orchids, gingers, and picnic areas. facebook.com/ portmoresbynaturepark KOKOPO BEACH BUNCALOW RESORT You can see it all from here: volcanoes, islands and a stunning bay where spinner dolphins frolic (see No. 16).
+You'll also find native gardens with 11,000 orchids, gingers, and picnic areas. facebook.com/portmoresbynaturepark KOKOPO BEACH BUNGALOW RESORT You can see it all from here: volcanoes, islands and a stunning bay where spinner dolphins frolic (see No. 16).
 There's good food in a traditional semi-open haus-win setting with local timber poles and a sago roof, and comfortable accommodation, but in the resort's range of tours, it also offers home stays, for a night or two, at Maira village on Mioko Island.
-It takes about two hours by boat to get to the island where you'll be greeted by a posse of friendly and excited children. kbb.com.pg

-Tropical gardens, a beautiful swimming pool and views >
+It takes about two hours by boat to get to the island where you'll be greeted by a posse of friendly and excited children. kbb.com.pg RAPOPO PLANTATION RESORT Tropical gardens, a beautiful swimming pool and views